ovh/docs/pages/public_cloud/public_cloud_databases/databases_11_resize_your_cluster_storage/guide.en-us.md

 ![Cluster overview](images/cluster-overview.png)

-Click `Edit additional storage`{.action} and adjust the storage space of your cluster: Use the slider to either increase or decrease the storage space.
+Click `Edit additional storage`{.action} and adjust the storage space of your cluster.
+Use the slider to either increase or decrease the storage space.

 ![Edit additional storage](images/edit-additional-storage.png)